brianhornick/PowerBI-Bicycle-Business-Project/README.md

-# Analyzing Business Data and Building a Report in Power BI - by Brian Hornick
+# Analyzing Business Data and Building a Comprehensive Sales Report in Power BI - by Brian Hornick
 ## Problem Statement
 A bicycle chain company, SaveOnBikes, owns 3 stores in the United States and the owner needs a visual report to make better data-driven decisions.
 This dataset was found on Kaggle.com LINK: (https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database).
 I used ChatGPT to add some extra sales data up until 2021 and modified some of the values to more accurately resemble a business (changing average delay times for shipping to vary by make).
 I also added a unit cost column to calculate measures like profit and profit margin.
 This dataset will serve as a base, which we will use to design our report.
 I will be outlining each step taken in creating this dashboard and the end goal is to complete a sharp-looking, easy-to-use dashboard that can answer a variety of key questions with ease.
 These questions include: